 Health insurance very rarely covers cosmetic surgery.
 If the purpose of your nose job is just to enhance your facial features, then you’ll likely pay for it by yourself.

-If, however, you need a rhinoplasty to solve a breathing defect that you have or to reconstruct your nose after severe trauma to your face, then your insurance provider might cover your surgery.
+If, however, you need a rhinoplasty to solve a nasal breathing defect that you have or to reconstruct your nose after severe trauma to your face, then your insurance provider might cover your surgery.

 It’s worth noting, though, those insurance companies will usually ask for you to prove this to them, and it can often be challenging to do so.

 Most customers will have to have some back and forth with their insurance companies and sometimes even appeals.
-If any portion of your rhinoplasty is functional (meaning reconstruction or solving a breathing defect), then it’s worth a shot to try and get it covered by your insurance provider.
+If any portion of your rhinoplasty is functional (meaning reconstruction or solving a breathing issue), then it’s worth a shot to try and get it covered by your insurance provider.

 Choose the Experienced Skills of Dr.Sidle